 Read More: Malaga's Best Wine Bars

-- Don’t take offense if in a traditional place, the waiters are running around and slam down your drink– it’s not rude, just a part of the show they put on!
-You often have to be assertive to get a waiter’s attention– feel free to signal him/her over.
+- Don’t take offense if in a traditional place, the waiters are running around and slam down your drink—it’s not rude, just a part of the show they put on!
+You often have to be assertive to get a waiter’s attention—feel free to signal them over.
 This is not rude.
-Don’t expect to be asked if you want a second drink, more food, the cheque etc. Just be assertive and ask!
+Don’t expect to be asked if you want a second drink, more food, the check, etc. Just be assertive and ask!

 - You aren’t required to tip in Malaga, but rounding up the bill and leaving about 10% for excellent service is definitely appreciated (I always tip my servers).
 Waiters earn a very low monthly wage in Spain.

 - Learn to love the afternoon merienda.
 From around 5:30 to 7:30 p.m. you’ll see locals having a drink and a bite to eat in local cafés and pastry shops, instead of having dessert right after a meal.
 And remember—an afternoon snack at 7:30 means dinner is late!
 Do as the locals and don’t dine before 9:30 p.m.!